-The latter is a full Wi-Fi kit that uses three nodes that you place throughout your home and which entirely replace your existing Wi-Fi system.
+The latter is a full mesh Wi-Fi kit that uses nodes that you place throughout your home and which entirely replace your existing Wi-Fi system.

 Then, you place one node next to your router and the remaining two around the house: say, one on each floor in a three-storey home.

 The resulting network is incredibly fast – around 300Mbps throughout a large home – and, moreover, you don’t have to deal with numerous different network bands and SSIDs.
 The whole system uses just a single SSID.

 It’s a great system, as all mesh router systems are.
 BT now offers the Whole Home Wi-Fi in packs with one, two or three nodes.
 Three nodes should cover most regular UK homes, and two nodes are good for flats and smaller homes.
 The two-node and single-node options can be used to expanding an existing BT Whole Home Wi-Fi network to get even more coverage where required.

 Those are our top picks of the best Wi-Fi range extenders.
 If you want to know more about how Wi-Fi extenders work and what to look out for when buying one then read on.

 Best Wi-Fi Extenders – What is a wireless booster?

 Wi-Fi extenders simply piggyback on your existing Wi-Fi connection and re-broadcast to provide a stronger signal to those further-away places.

 These units won’t reach as far as wired connections, and neither will they improve overall network speed.
 However, if you simply want to ensure that you can get signal on the top floor of your house then, in general, they’re the cheapest and simplest option.